Theomat/scripties/README.md

 ```

 This will create symlinks from all of the scripts in the scripties into your `DST` folder enabling you to run them directly from the command line.

+---

+## Nice unknown utilities

+### ghostscript

+Allows to split and merge PDF files from the command line.
+It enables to do more but that's what I am interested in.